MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-shadow-it.md

 1. **Discover Shadow IT**: Identify your organization's security posture by running Cloud Discovery in your organization to see what's actually happening in your network.
 For more information see [Set up cloud discovery](set-up-cloud-discovery.md).This can be done using any of the following methods:

-    - Get up and running quickly with Cloud Discovery by integrating with [Windows Defender ATP](wdatp-integration.md).
+    - Get up and running quickly with Cloud Discovery by integrating with [Microsoft Defender ATP](wdatp-integration.md).
 This native integration enables you to immediately start collecting data on cloud traffic across your Windows 10 devices, on and off your network.

     - For coverage on all devices connected to your network, it's important to deploy the [Cloud App Security log collector](discovery-docker.md) on your firewalls and other proxies to collect data from your endpoints and send it to Cloud App Security for analysis.